All students work through Student Employment

 Off-campus paid community service

-Limited Federal Work-Study (FWS) funds may be used off-campus by eligible students during the academic year and during the January break.
-Students should contact the Student Employment Office for additional information.
+Federal Work-Study (FWS) funds may be used off-campus by eligible students during the academic year and during the January break.
+Students should contact the Associate Director for Student Employment for additional information.

 Non-academic year employment